 Which workshop is best for you?

-- Basic Computer Skills: Basic computer skills workshops are for those with little or no previous computer experience.
+- Basic Computer Skills: Basic computer skills workshops are for those with little or no computer experience.
 Maybe you haven’t used a computer at all?
 Maybe you want to learn how to send an e-mail?
 Workshops include an introduction to computers, typing skills, word processing, using Microsoft Word, internet navigation and e-mail.

 While you are taking part in one of these computer workshops, you can also practice your new skills in special tutorial sessions where you will get one-on-one instruction and support.

 How much time do the workshops take?
+When are they held?

-When and where are workshops and tutorials held?
+Where are workshops and tutorials held?

 For more information or find out when to sign up, come and visit us.